matvign/batchrenamer/README.md

 `batchren --sort man`: sort files manually.
 Opens interactive text-user interface.

-### Renaming Arguments
+### File Renaming Arguments
-Arguments have an order that they are applied.
-The general idea is that characters are removed/replaced before adding characters.

-Renaming arguments are run in the following order:
-1. regex
-2. bracket remove
-3. slice
-4. shave
-5. translate
-6. spaces
-7. case
-8. sequence
-9. prepend
-10. postpend
-11. strip (remove '._ ' chars from end of file)
-12. extension
+The following arguments are used to rename files.
+The absence of file renaming arguments terminates the program.

 #### Prepend/Postpend